brolezipedro2612/brolezipedro2612/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on na roça com meu pai
 - 🌱 I’m currently learning linguagem de programações
 - 👯 I’m looking to collaborate on projetos de gemes
-- 💬 Ask me about cavalo
-- 📫 How to reach me
+- 📫 How to reach me: brolezipedro5@gmail.com
-- ⚡ Fun fact:sou viciado na Ana Castela e em cavalo